Show Notes

 -

-In this solocast I talk about how focusing on your primary relationship to creat -
+In this solocast I talk about allowing and accepting from your partner is one o -